Where smart software meets expert accounting.

 The main differences between Class 1 and Class 2/4 contributions include:

-• Class 1 contributions are automatically deducted, whereas Class 2 & 4 contributions are calculated and paid as part of the self assessment process.
+• Class 1 contributions are automatically deducted through PAYE, whereas Class 2 (voluntary) and Class 4 (mandatory) contributions are calculated and paid through Self Assessment.

 • Class 1 contributions are also paid by an employer.